koecher/dave-environment/README.md

 GRANT ALL PRIVILEGES ON DATABASE dave TO postgres;
 ```

 and check with `\l` if this was applied to the database "dave".
 NOTE: the column "Access privileges" should have changed from empty to now `=TC/postgres + postgres=CTc/postgres` for the database "dave" row.
-Log off the shell with `exit` or `quit` command or input "CTRL+d" with your keyboard.

 Create the "dave" user: